'One person is too many': Tulsa shoe repairman found dead under east Tulsa overpass after days of frigid weather

 Nelson, a 63-year-old shoe repairman, was found about 1:30 p.m.
 Saturday under the Broken Arrow Expressway near 41st Street and Mingo Road.

-His death is the second of a person experiencing homelessness the city saw during the past two weeks of frigid temperatures.
-Although the medical examiner’s office has yet to determine an exact cause of death for either decedent, Loeza believes her father’s was due to cold exposure.
+His death is the second of a homeless person that the city saw during the past two weeks of frigid temperatures.
+Although the Medical Examiner’s Office has yet to determine an exact cause of death for either person, Loeza believes her father’s death was due to cold exposure.

 Friday’s low reached 1 degree, according to National Weather Service of Tulsa measurements, and Saturday’s low was 20.